zaourzag/aer/README.md

 On its own, Aero is pretty cool.
 But there's some tools we use to extend this even further.
 Those are:
 - [The KSoft.Si API](https://api.ksoft.si) - A swiss-army-knife for images, a huge yet transparent global ban list, and a lot of utilities
-- [ChatWatch](https://chatwat.ch) - A join effort between the teams at Aero and KSoft.Si to prevent spam
+- [ChatWatch](https://chatwat.ch) - A joint effort between the teams at Aero and KSoft.Si to prevent spam
 - [DiscordRep](https://discordrep.com) - An online fraud prevention project

 Aero isn't built from scratch, there's a few libraries that we used to build Aero.
 The most important are: